zhenging/phys208b/notes/34_geometric_optics/3404_thin_lenses.md

 (b) The images is real and inverted.
 (c) The focal length is $f = (\frac{1}{6} + \frac{78}{6})^{-1} = 0.076\text{m}$.
 (d) THe lens is a converging lens.

+#### Quiz
+(11) Two lens combination is separated by 50cm.
+The focal length is 10cm, and the focal length of the second lens is 15cm.
+What is the resultant image position (measured from lens 2) and the magnification?
+>Solution
+60cm, +6